Australian Engineering Excellence Awards 2012

 SeaUrchin – Marine Power Generator

-This environmentally friendly innovation has added to its success in May this year as the overall winner of the 2012 Engineers Australia (Newcastle Division) Engineering Excellence Awards.
+This environmentally-friendly innovation has added to its success as the overall winner of the 2012 Engineers Australia (Newcastle Division) Engineering Excellence Awards.
 At Engineers Australia’s National Awards night held at Parliament House in Canberra on 20th November 2012, the SeaUrchin Marine Power Generator won a coveted Australian Engineering Excellence Award from the original pool of several hundred entries.

 The National Awards were contested by 42 finalists drawn from Divisional winners during 2012 and from a broad cross-section of engineering disciplines, across the nation.
 Six National Australian Excellence Awards were presented.